giarets/use_case_deporvillage/README.md

 ![pippo](pictures/data_structure.png)

 The forecast level of aggregation is *Brand + Family*.
-Even if this already aggregating multiple products, it still generates many intermittent time series with low volumes and high variance.
+Even though this already aggregates multiple products, it still generates many intermittent time series with low volumes and high variance.
 Besides, since the data is daily, predicting a year ahead means predicting 365 days ahead.
 Which is a lot.